Online Bin Packing with Predictions: Experimental Evaluation

-Several benchmarks have been used in previous work on (offline) bin packing (see~\cite{CastineirasCO12} for a list of related work).
-These benchmarks typically rely on either uniform or normal distributions.
+Several benchmarks have been used in previous work on {\em offline} bin packing; we refer to the discussion by~\cite{CastineirasCO12} for a list of related work.
+Many of these previous benchmarks typically rely on either uniform or normal distributions.
 There are two important issues to take into account.
-First, such simple distributions are often unrealistic and do not capture typical applications of bin packing such as resource allocation~\cite{Gent98}.
+First, such simple distributions are often unrealistic and do not capture typical applications of bin packing such as resource allocation, as observed in~\cite{Gent98}.
 Second, in what concerns online algorithms, simple algorithms such as \firstfit and \bestfit are very close to optimal for input sequences generated from uniform distributions~\cite{10.5555/241938.241940} and very often outperform, in practice, many online algorithms of better competitive ratio~\cite{kamali2015all}.

 We evaluate our algorithms on two types of benchmarks.
-The first type is based on the {\em Weibull} distribution, and was first studied in~\cite{CastineirasCO12} as a model of several real-world applications of bin packing, e.g., the 2012 ROADEF/EURO Challenge on a data center problem provided by Google and several examination timetabling problems.
+The first type is based on the {\em Weibull} distribution, which was first proposed in~\cite{CastineirasCO12} as a model of several real-world applications of bin packing, e.g., the 2012 ROADEF/EURO Challenge on a data center problem provided by Google and several examination timetabling problems.
 The Weibull distribution is specified by two parameters: the \emph{shape} parameter $sh$ and the \emph{scale} parameter $sc$ (with $sh,sc >0$).
 The shape parameter defines the spread of item sizes: lower values indicate greater skew towards smaller items.
-The scale parameter, informally, has the effect of stretching out the probability density.
+The scale parameter represents the statistical dispersion of the distribution.
 In our experiments, we chose $sh \in [1.0,4.0]$.
 This is because values outside this range result in trivial sequences with items that are generally too small (hence easy to pack) or too large (for which any online algorithm tends to open a new bin).
-The scale parameter is not critical, since we scale items to the bin capacity, as discussed later; we thus set $sc=1000$, in accordance with~\cite{CastineirasCO12}.
+The scale parameter is not critical, since we scale items to the bin capacity, as we will discuss later; we thus set $sc=1000$, in accordance with~\cite{CastineirasCO12}.